-This is a very straight forward epistemological question.
+The inquiry presented to White is a very straight forward epistemological question.

-Another maneuver is to say the books that were excluded from the canon contradict what is in the finalized canon.
+Another maneuver typically used by White is to say the books that were excluded from the canon contradict what is in the finalized canon.
 Once again, this avoids the issue.
 We can make that claim now because the issue has been settled.
 When I read the Gospel of John and compare it to heretical gnostic writings, I can say that yes, the gnostic writings are in error and not God-breathed.
 But if I were to transport myself back in time before the canon was settled, the issue would not be quite as easy.
-Some of the books not included in the canon claimed to be inspired and claimed to be self-authenticating but they did not make the cut.
+Some of the books not included in the canon claimed to be inspired and claimed to be self-authenticating, but they did not make the cut.
 Why?
 Because they violated the oral and written Apostolic traditions handed down from the beginning of the visible Church.